Lucca a secret city behind its walls

 - Domus Romana or “Casa del Fanciullo sul Delfino” is an archeological site in the center Lucca, discovered in 2010.
 This is the place where you can admire finds and walled structures dating back to the Roman Empire of the 1st century B.C., but not only.
 In fact the history path continues through the Longobards, the Middle Ages and the Renaissance.

 - Lucca remained an independent city state until the end of the 18th century.

 - Giacomo Puccini, the famous Tuscan opera composer, was born in Lucca.

-- The garden of Palazzo Pfanner was filmed in the 1996 movie of Jane Campion The Portrait of a Lady, with Nicole Kidman, adapted from the novel of Henry James.
+- The garden of Palazzo Pfanner was filmed in the 1996 movie of Jane Campion The Portrait of a Lady, with Nicole Kidman, adapted from the novel by Henry James.

-- Every year, at the end of October, Lucca attracts thousand of coloured and masked tourists for the Lucca Comics and Games.
-It’s the second biggest festival in the world of comics, games and cosplay, after the Comiket of Tokio in Japan.
+- Every year, at the end of October, Lucca attracts thousand of colored and masked tourists for the Lucca Comics and Games.
+It’s the second biggest festival in the world of comics, games, and cosplay, after the Comiket of Tokio in Japan.

 - In July, the city center hosts the biggest music festival in Tuscany, the Lucca Summer Festival.
 Every summer, international stars go onstage of Piazza Napoleone.
 Robbie Williams, Elton John, Bob Dylan, Eric Clapton, Lenny Kravitz, The Eagles, Stevie Wonder and many many others played here.